yieldjessyield/components-actions-and-stores-lab-web-0916/README.md

 store.dispatch({})
 ```

 NOTE: If you're thinking "why should we re-render the whole application?
 Shouldn't we only want the specific component that displays the data to re-render?"
-The answer is... shut up.
-You're right.
-But, because our application consists of only one class based component, which doesn't display anyother information, we can just re-render the entire app.
-We'll see that, going forward, this is not the best course of action.
+The answer is...React is waaay ahead of you!

+React uses something called **the virtual DOM** to keep track of changes that have been made to state and the impact that those changes have on DOM.
+React will go through some super fast calculations, comparing the virtual DOM, which will re-render in its entirety, to the *actual* DOM, and then *only re-render the portion of the actual DOM that has actually changed*!
+That is super cool, in case that wasn't clear.
+We are very impressed.

 That's it!
 You've done it!
 Your hot new band display app is ready for the world!